JoaoBraz03/WIFI-HACK/README.md

 ## Usage

-1. Open your Wifi and should appear a host called "Pwed", the password is "deauther".
+1. Open your Wifi and should appear a host called "Pnwed", the password is "deauther".

 2. After connecting to the host open your broswer and tpye the IP.

-3. Now you have acess to the Jammer.
+3. Now you have acess to the Deauther.

 ## Modes of Attack

+1. Deauther mode:

+Attacks the select Wifi sending deauthentication packets.

+2. Beacon mode:

+Creates Wifi host.

+3. Probe-request mode:

+Tets the select Wifi.

-## Links you may need
+## Link you may need

 nodemcu-flasher: <https://github.com/nodemcu/nodemcu-flasher>.